June 11

 Now we start getting into specifics.

-This goes back to the cladding discussion (above): To have great heating properties, clad cookware has to have a certain amount of heat-conducting metal.
-A half-millimeter layer of aluminum isn't going to heat as evenly as a full millimeter layer.
+This goes back to the cladding discussion (above): To have good heating performance, clad cookware has to have a thick enough heating core (i.e., the aluminum and/or copper thickness).
+For example, a half-millimeter layer of aluminum isn't going to heat as evenly as a full millimeter layer.

-Low-cost brands of clad cookware tend to have thinner layers of aluminum than higher-end brands.
+Low-cost brands of clad cookware tend to have thin heating cores.
 The difference can be significant.
-Some pans have such a thin layer of aluminum that they barely conduct heat better than stainless alone (which is to say, terribly).
-This is one of the big differences between a brand like All-Clad and an unknown brand that sells for hundreds of dollars less.
+Some pans have such a thin layer of aluminum that they barely conduct heat better than stainless alone.
+This is one of the big differences between a brand like All-Clad and an unknown brand that sells for much less.

 These thinner pans--because they're thinner--are also more prone to warping.

 How thick is thick enough?
-Well, the aluminum layer in All-Clad tri-ply cookware--remember: the clad stainless against which all other clad cookware is measured--is 1.7mm thick.
-This is enough aluminum to conduct heat rapidly and evenly, and it provides enough mass for a good amount of heat retention, as well as resistance to warping.
+The aluminum layer in All-Clad D3 tri-ply cookware--remember: the clad cookware against which all other clad cookware is measured--is 1.7mm thick.
+This is enough aluminum to conduct heat rapidly and evenly, and it provides enough mass for a decent amount of heat retention, as well as resistance to warping.

-Anything thicker than this can start to get bulky--though if that doesn't bother you, there are clad stainless options that out-perform All-Clad (Demeyere Proline, we're looking at you).
-Mass is also why cast iron is the traditional go-to for putting a crust on steaks: that thick, heavy iron hangs onto heat superbly, putting a crust on a steak like nothing else can.
+Anything thicker than this can start to get bulky--though if that doesn't bother you, there are clad stainless options that out-perform All-Clad (Demeyere Proline).
+Mass is also partly why cast iron is the traditional go-to for high heat searing: the thick, heavy iron hangs onto heat superbly, putting a crust on a steak like nothing else can.

 Steak in cast iron pan